TruffleWolf/NuclearOption-Throttle-Fix/README.md

 # Nuclear Option Throttle Patch

 A BepInEx plugin for altering the throttle behavior for trigger throttle control.
+Use if you're playing the game with both triggers controlling the throttle.

 ---